riaz-khan-16/CMSPortfolio/README.md

 ﻿
-# Project's Title: CMS Development By DJango,SQLite and JQuery.
+# Title: CMS Development By DJango,SQLite and JQuery.

-## Project Description:
+## Description:

 #### What the application does:
 The website is made for showing a person's skills, experiences, educational histrory, previous and presend projects, services, contact information etc.